materiaraiding/materiaraiding-old/_ultimate/fru.md

 Once the cast bar goes off players will find Relative North.
 For this example I will be using the **lone yellow traffic light** as North.

+DPS will look at their party list to determine which spread they are taking, in the priority D3-D1-D2-D4 looking at relative North.
+Supports will do the same with the priority H1 MT ST H2.

-DPS will line up north D1 - D4, and Supports will line up south MT - H2.
-Any DPS with a **10s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will step out of the line up and take the NE and NW traffic lights (whichever they are closest to).
+Any DPS with a **10s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will use their priority take the NE and NW traffic lights (whichever they are closest to).

 Any Support with a **30s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will step out of the line up and take the SE and SW traffic lights (whichever they are closest to).